bconnorwhite/bob/README.md

 <br />

-> Bob is a toolkit for typescript projects.
+> Bob is a toolkit for TypeScript projects.

 Bob provides a set of tools for developing TypeScript projects for both Node and the browser (React) without having to think about `tsc` or `babel`.